The Sub 3:30 Marathon: Essential Guide + Training Plan

 man running on the beach

-To run a 3:30 marathon, you need to run 8 minutes per mile, or 4:58 per kilometer.
+To run a 3:30 marathon, you need to run 8 minutes per mile or 4:58 per kilometer.

 feet of a group of runners

 Be careful in the early miles.
-This pace will feel extremely easy and you will be tempted to go faster because you feel good.
+This pace will feel extremely easy, and you will be tempted to go faster because you feel good.

-So, our plan is based around running 26.2 miles at 7:50 pace (4:52 per kilometer) to finish in 3 hours and 25 minutes.
+So, our plan is based around running 26.2 miles at a 7:50 pace (4:52 per kilometer) to finish your marathon race in 3 hours and 25 minutes.

 fast runner's running shoes

-For this plan, I would recommend that you’ve spent 6-12 months running 20-40 miles a week.
+For this plan, I recommend that you have spent 6-12 months running 20-40 miles a week.
+This will ensure you have a proper aerobic base for the marathon training.

-The plan currently has a workout on Wednesday, rest day on Saturday, and long run on Sunday.
+The plan currently has a workout on Wednesday, a rest day on Saturday, and a long run on Sunday.
+You can move these runs if needed, but keep the same overall weekly structure.

 For instance, if you wanted to do your long run on Saturday, your off day would now be Friday, and the workout would now be on Tuesday.